mlcommons/mlcube_examples/matmul/README.md

 # Matmul MLCube

-This example multiplies matrix a by matrix b, producing a * b Both matrices, a and b, must be the same type.
+This example multiplies matrix a by matrix b, producing a * b.
+Both matrices, a and b, must be the same type.
 Matrix dimensions for matrix a and matrix b are specified by the user in file ./workspace/shapes.yaml
 The matrix dimentions must be >=2 and the 2 inner dimensions must specify valid matrix multimplication dimensions.